How to Plant, Grow, and Care for a Loquat Tree

 Repeat this process another few times as the fruit begins to ripen to ensure it’s sweet and juicy, but only if you’re not having regular rain then.
 If you’re getting plenty of rain, additional water will not help.

 During the heat of the summer, a weekly deep and slow watering will help your Japanese plum tree withstand the scorching rays of the sun.
-This is most important during weather that is 95 degrees or hotter.
+This is most important during weather that is 95°F (35°C) or hotter.
 Again, a drip hose is very useful for this purpose, as it avoids splashing water around.

-Mulching around the base of your Japanese plum tree during the summer months is also beneficial, as it keeps the moisture in the ground where the tree makes use of it.
+Mulching around the base of your loquat tree during the summer months is also beneficial, as it keeps moisture in the ground where the tree uses it.

-In their native Asian environments, loquats naturally thrive in a much more humid environment than they would in desert California or the southwestern half of the United States.
-Some cultivars have been developed which do well in lower-humidity conditions.
+In their native Asian environments, loquats thrive in much more humid conditions than they would in desert California or the southwestern half of the United States.
+Some cultivars have been developed that do well in lower-humidity conditions.

 Soil

-Your loquat tree prefers a soil which drains well, but it is less picky than some plants are as to the soil makeup as long as it’s not salinated.
+Your loquat tree prefers well-draining soil, but it is less picky than some plants about soil makeup as long as it’s not salinated.
 The pH level of the soil is not much of a concern, as loquats grow well in both acidic and alkaline soils.

 I recommend thoroughly loosening the soil in a four to five foot circle around where you’re planting your tree, going down at least 18″ below the soil surface.
 You can amend your soil with compost at this time if desired.